The Doctor of Medicine (MD) program at St. George’s University School of Medicine has been accredited and/or approved by multiple external bodies.

 The School of Arts and Sciences

 The Government of Grenada has recognized St. George’s University School of Arts and Sciences since 1996.
-The School of Arts and Sciences is fully authorized by the Government of Grenada to confer Baccalaureate and Masters degrees upon those candidates who successfully complete its academic requirements.
+The School of Arts and Sciences is fully authorized by the Government of Grenada to confer bachelors, masters and PHd degrees upon those candidates who succesfully complete its academic requirements.